curran/d3-component/README.md

 <a href="#component_invoke" name="component_invoke" >#</a> <i>component</i>(<i>selection</i>[,<i>data</i>[,<i>context</i>]])

 Renders the component to the given *selection*, a D3 selection containing a single DOM element.
+Returns a selection containing the merged Enter and Update selections for component instances.

  * If *data* is specified and is an array, one component instance will be rendered for each element of the array, and the *[render function](component_render)* will receive a single element of the *data* array as its *d* argument.
    * **Useful case:** If *data* is specified as an empty array `[]`, all previously rendered component instances will be removed.